 THANK YOU TO

-YDA trains under-represented youth how to make professional-quality documentary films.
+YDA trains youth from under-represented backgrounds how to make professional-quality documentary films.
 Through intensive mentorship, students learn to appreciate and amplify their voice, their story, and their ideas.
 Topics include suicide/mental health, race/self-image, and immigration, among others.
 When complete, YDA teaches our youth how to use their films in the community to spark dialogue and inspire change.